-Did you know it is an offence:
+Did you know it is an offence to:

 - To light or maintain a fire in the open during the Fire Danger Season unless you comply with the following requirements: - The fire is contained in a properly constructed fireplace, a portable cooking appliance or a trench at least 30 centimetres deep; and - The space immediately around and above the fire is cleared of all flammable vegetation to a distance of at least 4 metres; and - The fire does not occupy an area in excess of 1 square metre; and - A person who is able to control the fire is present at the site of the fire from the time it is lighted to the time it is completely extinguished; and - An appropriate agent adequate to extinguish the fire is at hand. - If a Total Fire Ban Day has been declared in your district you must not have a campfire, or light a fire for warmth or comfort without a council permit.
-(Regulation 30(1) Fire and Emergency Services Regulations 2021). - To drop or throw a burning object or material from a vehicle.
+(Regulation 30(1) Fire and Emergency Services Regulations 2021).

+- To drop or throw a burning object or material from a vehicle.
 (Regulation 45(2) Fire and Emergency Services Regulations 2021). - To drop or throw a burning object or material in circumstances in which it may come into contact with flammable vegetation and cause a fire in the country.
-(Regulation 45(3) Fire and Emergency Services Regulations 2021).

-- To light a fire to burn off on your property or burn rubbish or grass clippings during Fire Danger Season without a schedule 9 council permit.
+(Regulation 45(3) Fire and Emergency Services Regulations 2021). - During the Fire Danger Season, to light a fire to burn off on your property or burn rubbish or grass clippings without a Schedule 9 council permit.
 On declared Total Fire Ban Days without a Schedule 10 council permit.
-Without a permit you are committing an offence.
-(Section 79(1) Fire and Emergency Services Act 2005). - To enter or remain in a reserve which has been closed to the public.
+Without a permit you are committing an offence.(Section 79(1) Fire and Emergency Services Act 2005, Section 31 Fire and Emergency Services Regulations 2021). - Burning in the open is also regulated all year under environment protection air quality laws.
+Failure to have a required permit under environmental protection laws is an offence.
+Contact your local council for advice (Section 34 Environment Protection Act 1993). - To enter or remain in a reserve which has been closed to the public.
 (Regulation 7(4) National Parks and Wildlife (National Parks) Regulations 2016). - Fires in a forest reserve are not permitted on a Total Fire Ban Day.
 Contact the Forestry Reserve office for further information.
 (Regulation 15 (1, 2) National Parks and Wildlife (National Parks) Regulations 2016). - To use private fireworks.
 This applies at all times of year, not just during the Fire Danger Season.
-(Regulation 9 Explosives (Fireworks) Regulations 2016). - During the Fire Danger Season to use an angle grinder, welder or any other cutting tool that produces sparks in the open air unless you comply with the following requirements: - The space immediately around and above the appliance is cleared of all flammable vegetation to a distance of at least 10 metres; and - Water or an appropriate extinguisher is at hand; and - A person who is able to control the appliance is present at all times while the appliance is in use or alight. - Use is not permitted during a Total Fire Ban Day without a permit.
+(Regulation 9 Explosives (Fireworks) Regulations 2016). - During the Fire Danger Season to use an appliance for welding or soldering with an exposed flame or an appliance for metal cutting, grinding or abrasion that produces sparks in the open air unless you comply with the following requirements: - The space immediately around and above the appliance is cleared of all flammable vegetation to a distance of at least 10 meters; and - · An appropriate agent to extinguish the fire is at hand; and - A person who is able to control the appliance is present at all times while the appliance is in use or alight. - Use is not permitted during a Total Fire Ban Day without a permit.
 (Regulation 39(2) Fire and Emergency Services Regulations 2021).